ABOUT US

 SCIENCE ADVISORY PANEL

-While still in a foundational, informal stage of development, the team of independent scientists helping guide data collection and research planning is already extensive.
-We have experts with a wide range of expertise, including stocks assessment and population dynamics, larval ecology and movements, genetics, life history, and field research.
-Equally important to bringing in a team with a wide range of expertise is the need to bring in new blood and fresh perspectives.
-So far we have made good progress in this regard.
+The team of independent scientists helping guide our data collection and research planning is already extensive.
+We have experts with a wide range of expertise, including stock assessment and population dynamics, larval ecology and movements, genetics, life history, and field research.
+Equally important is the need to bring in new blood and fresh perspectives.

-As we grow, we will continue to put great emphasis on engaging the best scientists in the fields relevant to Atlantic bluefin tuna and formalizing this Panel.
+As we grow, we will continue to put great emphasis on engaging the best scientists in the fields relevant to Atlantic bluefin tuna.
+It should be noted that we are working closely with scientists from the U.S. government and other ICCAT nations that are focused on the progression of science.

 JOIN THE